orje/LEDviaApp/README.md

 the Arduino SPI library from the installation path
 %Arduino installation path%\Arduino\hardware\arduino\avr\libraries\SPI\src

 To generate the sketch with the QM Graphical Modeling Tool the library from Nick Gammon and the SPI library from Arduino has to be in the sketch path.
+So the directory should look at least this way:
 ![directory](doc/sketch_directory.PNG)
 B) Again for information because I'm very thankful to them:
 for sketch programming: